-Any time limits set forth in the Fair Hearing and Appeal Procedures contained in these Bylaws may be extended or accelerated by mutual agreement between the Practitioner and the Chief Executive Officer or the Executive Committee.
+Any time limits set forth in this Article XI may be extended or accelerated by mutual agreement between the Practitioner and the Chief Executive Officer or the Executive Committee.
 The time periods specified in these Bylaws for action by the Medical Staff, the Board of Directors and the committees are to guide those bodies in accomplishing their tasks and shall not be deemed to create any right for reversal of the professional review action if the hearing process is not completed within the time periods specified.